Skip to main content

 Result

-VoteCast is key to how AP calls races and reports the factors behind voters’ choices.
+VoteCast is key to how AP reports the factors behind voters’ choices.

 Major outlets such as Fox News, The New York Times, National Public Radio, PBS NewsHour, Univision News, USA Today Network, and The Wall Street Journal have relied on VoteCast data for their election reporting.
 As part of its commitment to transparency and continual improvement, AP VoteCast publishes post-election reports for peer review of its results and methodology on the AP-NORC Center for Public Affairs Research website.